tradovate/custom-indicators/tutorial/AdvancedDrawing.md

 }
 ```

  Now we're getting somewhere.
+Notice that we've used ternary expressions to determine the `a` and `b` points for the line drawings.
+This is because trying to read the `x` or `y` fields of an anchor when it is null will produce an error and mess up how the drawing renders, and it allows us to default to the zeroth anchor before `anchors[1]` or `anchors[2]` exist.
+You'll notice this pattern of defaulting to a known existing value often.
 But we still want to have a midpoint line as well.
 We can use the same `upperDiff` again, divided in half, to find the midpoint line of our channel:

 ```js